IrfanEzani/texas-hold-em/README.md

-# README for CMSC 131 Project 5: Poker Simulator
+# Texas Hold 'Em Poker Simulator

 ## Project Overview
 Game simulation of the Texas Hold 'Em poker, integration with a Java graphical user interface and simplem implementation of the game's infrastructure.